WORKING GROUP DRAFT – IN CONFIDENCEReport on Government Services 2026

 RTOs are those training providers registered by ASQA, VRQA or TAC to deliver VET services, including:

-- government VET providers – such as TAFE institutes, agricultural colleges and multi-sector education institutions
+- government VET providers – including TAFE institutes, agricultural colleges and multi-sector education institutions

-- community education providers – such as adult and community education providers
+- community education providers – including adult and community education providers

-- other registered providers – such as private training businesses, industry and community bodies with an RTO arm, employers that have RTO status to train their own staff, Group Training Organisations (GTOs) or Apprenticeship Network Providers that also deliver VET services.
+- other registered providers – including private training businesses, industry and community bodies with an RTO arm, employers that have RTO status to train their own staff, Group Training Organisations (GTOs) or Apprenticeship Network Providers that also deliver VET services.

 - Training packages specify the knowledge and skills (known as competencies) required by individuals to perform effectively in the workplace.
 Training packages detail how units of competency can be packaged into nationally recognised qualifications that align to the AQF.